kwetishedanjuma/dfs-channel-analysis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LICENSE-CC-BY-4.0 License - see the [LICENSE-CC-BY](LICENSE-CC-BY) file for details.

 ## Acknowledgments